Facebook settles lawsuit over 2012 IPO for $35 million

 (Reuters) - Facebook Inc and Chief Executive Mark Zuckerberg have reached a $35 million settlement of class-action litigation accusing them of hiding worries about the social media company’s growth prior to its May 2012 initial public offering.

-The preliminary settlement filed on Monday with the U.S. District Court in Manhattan requires a judge’s approval.
+The settlement was filed on Monday in the federal court in Manhattan and won preliminary approval from U.S. District Judge Robert Sweet.

-It amounts to a small fraction of Facebook’s current market value, which was more than $532 billion on Friday.
+It amounts to a small fraction of Facebook’s current market value of roughly $537 billion as of Monday’s market close.

 Shareholders led by the Arkansas Teacher Retirement System and Fresno County Employees’ Retirement Association in California accused Facebook of concealing internal concerns about how growth in mobile devices might reduce revenue, even as it quietly warned its banks to cut their forecasts.